Academic Calendar and Credit Hours

 NBC's semester credit hour is based on the U.S. Department of Education's determination that one hour of college credit requires, on average, 37.5 hours of engaged learning for every credit earned.
 As an example, a three-credit hour course will require a student to invest, on average, 112.5 hours per course.

-Online students may take two courses per online session if they have a minimum cumulative GPA of 3.00.
-Online students may not take more than two courses per online session.
-An exception is allowed when one of the courses in which students are enrolled is a course whose requirements are fulfilled over two or more sessions.
-Examples include: REQ4000 Graduating Colloquium; PAS4092 Senior Ministry Integration; MPP1232 Supervised Ministry Experience.
+Students may take two courses per online session if they have a minimum cumulative GPA of 3.00.
+Students may not take more than two courses per online session.
+An exception is allowed when one of the courses in which students are enrolled in a course whose requirements are fulfilled over two or more sessions.
+Examples include: REQ4000 Graduating Colloquium; PAS4081 and PAS4091 Senior Ministry Integration; MPP1232 Supervised Ministry Experience.
 Students should contact their advisors for additional details.

 AdVantage students must submit a request to their advisor for permission to take more than one course a session.
 To be considered for approval, the student must not have a full-time job and must have at least a 3.3 cumulative grade point average in the AdVantage program.